HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/places/README.md

  SELECT ...
 IN   | +0.0 | -0.0 | FLAG | Some |  NaN | Public and Secret fields from DB
  HTTP Response   | +0.0 | -0.0 | FLAG |  ERR |  ERR | Resulting merged place info

-As a result only three places are written to the response and the thrid one contains `Secret` field with FLAG, because access rights are checked against `Some` place ID and not the `FLAG` place data from DB.
-This is only the one example of exploitable places order there are also other usable route examples.
+As a result, only three places are written to the response and the third one contains `Secret` field with FLAG, because access rights are checked against `Some` place ID and not the `FLAG` place data from DB.
+This is only one example of exploitable places order there are also other usable route examples.

 `+0.0`, `-0.0` and `NaN` places and corresponding cookies can be reused to build multiple routes so no need to brute force places on each round.